 To free a memory object, call:

-Before freeing a memory object, an application must ensure the memory object is no longer in use by the device—for example by command buffers in the pending state.
+Before freeing a memory object, an application must ensure the memory object is no longer in use by the device — for example by command buffers in the pending state.
 Memory can be freed whilst still bound to resources, but those resources must not be used afterwards.
-If there are still any bound images or buffers, the memory may not be immediately released by the implementation, but must be released by the time all bound images and buffers have been destroyed.
-Once memory is released, it is returned to the heap from which it was allocated.
+Freeing a memory object releases the reference it held, if any, to its payload.
+If there are still any bound images or buffers, the memory object’s payload may not be immediately released by the implementation, but must be released by the time all bound images and buffers have been destroyed.
+Once all references to a payload are released, it is returned to the heap from which it was allocated.

 How memory objects are bound to Images and Buffers is described in detail in the Resource Memory Association section.

 If a memory object is mapped at the time it is freed, it is implicitly unmapped.

 As described below, host writes are not implicitly flushed when the memory object is unmapped, but the implementation must guarantee that writes that have not been flushed do not affect any other memory.

 This page is extracted from the Vulkan Specification.
 Fixes and changes should be made to the Specification, not directly.